 The costs of establishing the patent would be recorded this way:

 This full expensing approach is not required for firms that perform R&D for other companies under contract.

-Below example shows the disclosures from the balance sheet and footnote disclosures of the Joy Manufacturing Company and the McDonald’s Corporation related to intangible assets.
+The example below shows disclosures from the balance sheet and footnote disclosures of the Joy Manufacturing Company and the McDonald’s Corporation related to intangible assets.

 Statement of Accounting Policies

-Remaining costs of the underlying rights to the McDonald’s System trademarks and tradenames, acquired by the Company in 1961, amounted to at December 31, 2018 and 2017.
-The Company has reacquired certain unlimited term territorial franchise and operating rights.
-The unamortized cost of these rights amounted to and $14,701,000 at December 31, 2018 and 20177, respectively.
+The remaining costs of the underlying rights to the McDonald’s trademarks and tradenames, acquired by the Company in 1961, amounted to on 31 December 2018 and 2017.

 The company reacquired certain unlimited-term territorial franchise and operating rights.
 The unamortized cost of these rights amounted to and $14,701,000 on 31 December 2018 and 2017, respectively.

 The company and its subsidiaries have also reacquired limited-term franchise rights in conjunction with the purchase of businesses operating McDonald’s restaurants under limited-term franchise agreements.

 The unamortized costs of such rights totaled $26,302,000 and $25,468,000 on 31 December 2018 and 2017, respectively.